What Is Skin’s pH Level And How To Maintain It?

 Heuss discovered the acidic composition of the skin’s surface in 1892.
 In 1928, Schade and Marchionini first coined the term “Säuremantel,” or “acid mantle,” to describe the stratum corneum’s natural acidic composition (1), (2).

 Your skin is at its best when there is a balance between its acidity and alkalinity.
 Throw it off track, and your skin will go crazy.
-So, let’s explore why you should be extra careful about that oh-so-delicate pH balance of skin.
+Explore why you should be extra careful about that oh-so-delicate pH balance of skin in the next section.

 Why Should You Care About Your Skin’s pH?